Skip to content

 Backend Service

 If you want a service that can't be accessed externally, but only from other services within your application, you can create a Backend Service.
 Copilot will provision an ECS Service running on AWS Fargate, but won't set up any internet-facing endpoints.
-To learn about creating Backend Services with internal load balancers, go here.
+Load balancing is available for Backend Services.
+To learn about creating internal load balancers, go here.

 backend-service-infra